spurucker/jobsity/README.md

 ## Notes
+- Code is formatted using Google Java Format standard.
-It was required that the output would be separated by tabs.
+- It was required that the output would be separated by tabs.
 I changed this for fixed strings that would fill the empty spaces with '-'.
 This change was made as it was more clear to understand the result.
 If required I can change them for tabs.